 - Main mass of pterygium is then separated fro the sclera underneath and the conjunctiv superficially.

-- Pterygium tissue is then excised taking care not damage the underlying medial rectus muscle.
+- This tissue is then excised taking care not damage the underlying medial rectus muscle.

 - Haemostasis is achieved and the episcleral tissue exposed is cauterised thoroughly.